Jake de Leon

 Mark Gabriel G. Javellana, better known by his ring name "The Senyorito" Jake de Leon, is a Filipino professional wrestler most commonly known for his time with Philippine Wrestling Revolution.
+He is the current MWF Champion in his second reign.

 Early life

 Mark Gabriel G. Javellana is a native of Bacolod, Negros Occidental and is a real-life son of a haciendero (landlord).
 Javellana studied high school in University of St. La Salle–Integrated School.